-- (1) Depreciable life represents the remaining useful life as of June 8, 2011, the date EchoStar completed its acquisition of Hughes Communications, Inc. ("Hughes Communications") and its subsidiaries (the "Hughes Acquisition"). - (2) Upon consummation of our joint venture with Yahsat in Brazil in November 2019, we acquired the Brazilian Ka-band payload on this satellite.
+- (1) Depreciable life represents the remaining useful life as of June 8, 2011, the date EchoStar completed its acquisition of Hughes Communications, Inc. ("Hughes Communications") and its subsidiaries (the "Hughes Acquisition"). - (2) Upon consummation of our joint venture with Al Yah Satellite Communications Company PrJSC ("Yahsat") in Brazil in November 2019, we acquired the Brazilian Ka-band payload on this satellite.
 Depreciable life represents the remaining useful life as of November 2019. - 3) We own the Ka-band and Ku-band payloads on this satellite. - (4) EchoStar IX is approaching its end of station-kept life.
-The Company expects to place the satellite in an inclined-orbit in the fourth quarter of 2022 or first quarter of 2023, but this ability is dependent upon events beyond our control and may not occur on schedule if at all.
-Inclined-orbit will extend its life but impact revenue generating capabilities. - (5) We acquired the S-band payload on this satellite in December 2013.
+The Company placed the satellite in an inclined-orbit in the first quarter of 2023.
+Inclined-orbit will extend its life to enable further revenue generating opportunities. - (5) We acquired the S-band payload on this satellite in December 2013.
 Prior to acquisition, the S-band payload experienced an anomaly at the time of launch and, as a result, is not fully operational.

-Our EchoStar XXIV satellite is included in construction in progress as of December 31, 2021.
-The satellite is expected to be launched in the fourth quarter of 2022.
+Our EchoStar XXIV satellite is included in construction in progress as of December 31, 2022.
+The satellite is expected to be launched in the second quarter of 2023.